 Main Issue

 The ozone layer is mainly found in the lower portion of the stratosphere, about 20 to 30 km (12 to 19 miles) above the earth, though the thickness varies seasonally and geographically.
-The ozone layer protects living things from harmful ultraviolet rays from the sun; without the protection of the ozone layer, millions of people would develop skin cancer and weakened immune systems.
+The ozone layer protects living things from the sun’s harmful ultraviolet rays.
+Without the protection of the ozone layer, millions of people would develop skin cancer and weakened immune systems.

 Concern about a depleting ozone layer dates back to the 1970s.
 Scientists then discovered a “hole” in the ozone layer over the Antarctic in the 1980s.
 Initially, concern for the ozone focused on chemicals known as chlorofluorocarbons (CFCs).
 Later, halons, carbon tetrachloride (CTC), methyl bromide and hydro chlorofluorocarbons (HCFCs) were targeted.